-UO Libraries Undergraduate Research Awards recognize students who demonstrate excellent library research skills and high-quality academic work with $1,000 - $1,500 award prizes in two categories:
+The UO Libraries Undergraduate Research Awards recognize students who demonstrate high-quality academic work and excellent library research skills.

-1: Papers and projects from a 300 level or above course completed within a single term
+- Single term papers and projects from a 300 level or above course

 - Acknowledgments Page

-- Applications are reviewed once a year by the Awards Committee (a panel of UO librarians and faculty).
+- Applications are reviewed once a year by the Awards Committee composed of UO librarians and faculty.

-- Currently enrolled students receive awards as scholarships; recent graduates receive a cash prize award.
+- Currently enrolled students receive awards as scholarships; recent graduates receive a cash award.